-Instead of bracing for litigation, TriMet saw an opportunity to be recognized as a neighborhood builder and brought the wall into their art program.
-The project was awarded to an artist inspired by the various window shapes discovered in the legacy architecture of the adjacent Goose Hollow neighborhood homes and ideas from students at the adjacent Lincoln High School.
+Instead of bracing for litigation, we saw an opportunity build community and goodwill by bringing the fence into the light rail's art program.
+We awarded the art project to an artist inspired by the various window shapes discovered in the legacy architecture of the adjacent Goose Hollow neighborhood homes and ideas from students at the adjacent Lincoln High School.

 As one of over a hundred art elements on the 18-mile light rail line, this project was unique in that it inspired collaboration between school, community, engineers, fabricators and contractors.
 The project won an Excellence in Concrete Award from the Oregon Concrete Institute in 1995, and upon completion in 1996 it won a Specialty Concrete Award from the Portland Cement Association.